3 Sneaky Ways Bad Actors Try to Disguise Ad Injectors

 3. Using no domain

-Then, these bad actors can either trick shoppers into downloading their extensions or spread this malware through other means.
+Then, these bad actors can either entice shoppers into downloading their extensions.
 This way, an illegitimate browser extension can track a user’s online activities and determine when the time is right to inject an ad.
-When the time comes, the extension simply relies on its own built-in code to display the injected ad to the end user.
+When the time comes, the extension simply relies on its own built-in code to display the injected ad to the user.

 How does Namogoo address these hiding strategies?